EAST RUTHERFORD, N.J. – Who knew that all it would take for the Buffalo Bills to find an offense was make Matt Barkley their starting quarterback?

 Just a tad.

-But after losing four in a row and showing a maddening inability to score, the Bills seemingly needed something akin to a miracle to get something positive going.
+But after losing four in a row and showing a maddening inability to find the end zone, the Bills seemingly needed something akin to a miracle to get something positive going.
 Enter Barkley, named as the starter less than 24 hours before kickoff.

 But let’s not take away from one of the few bright moments provided by the Bills as they improved their record to 3-7.
 With Nathan Peterman, Josh Allen and Derek Anderson combining for a quarterbacking nightmare that mixed mostly poor play with injuries (to Allen’s elbow and Anderson’s head), the only place for the Bills to go at their most important position was up.